LeeoBianchi/HealpixMPI.jl/paper.md

 # Summary

 The Julia package `HealpixMPI.jl` constitutes a natural extension of `Healpix.jl` [TOCITE], providing an efficient parallelization of its sperical harmonic transform (SHTs, for short) functionalities.
 `Healpix.jl`, in turn, constitutes a Julia-only implementation of the HEALPix [TOCITE] library, which provides one of the most used tasselation schemes of the two-sphere along with a series of SHTs-related functions.
-In brief, a spherical harmonic transform can be seen as a sort of two-dimensional Fourier transform defined on the sphere, which can be used to decompose and analyze any spherically-symmetric field, reaching a wide variety of applications.
+In brief, a spherical harmonic transform can be seen as a sort of two-dimensional Fourier transform defined on the sphere, which can be used to decompose and analyze any spherically-symmetric field, becoming an essential tool for solving a wide variety of problems.

-Moreover, the SHTs often constitute the computationally heaviest step of the scientific software they are part of.
+However, the SHTs are in general computationally expensive operations and thus they often constitute the *bottleneck* of the scientific software they are part of.
-For this reason, many efforts have been spent over the last decades to obtain the fastest and most efficient possible SHTs implementations.
+For this reason, many efforts have been spent over the last couple of decades to obtain the fastest and most efficient possible SHTs implementations.
 In such setting, parallel computing naturally comes into play, especially for heavy software to be run on high performance computing (HPC) large clusters.
-The main goal of the Julia package `HealpixMPI.jl`, presented in this paper, is to efficiently employ a high number of computing cores in order to perform fast spherical harmonic transform.
+The main goal of the Julia package `HealpixMPI.jl`, presented in this paper, is to efficiently employ a high number of computing cores in order to perform fast spherical harmonic transforms.
+More specifically, as described later, `HealpixMPI.jl` focuses on the hybrid

 **brief description of the main concept: -distribution of objects, - hybrid parallelization**